TheWorkflowAcademy/Creating-Folder-Doc-and-External-Share-Link-ZohoWorkDrive/README.md

 ## Tutorial

-### Create Folder/Doc in Workdrive
+### Create Folder/Doc in WorkDrive

 #### 1. Create a Folder Within Another Folder
 Zoho has made this part easy with a `createFolder` function.
-Just input the subfolder name, main folder ID (you can get this at the end of the URL on Workdrive), and your Workdrive Connection name.
+Just input the subfolder name, main folder ID (you can get this at the end of the URL on Workdrive), and your WorkDrive Connection name.

 ```javascript
  response = zoho.workdrive.createFolder("INSERT SUBFOLDER NAME", "INSERT MAIN FOLDER ID", "INSERT_WORKDRIVE_OAUTH_CONNECTION");
 ```

 #### 2. Create a New Document in a Folder
-This script creates a new blank Zoho Writer doc within a Workdrive folder.
+This script creates a new blank Zoho Writer doc within a WorkDrive folder.

 ```javascript
 attributes = Map();